jonfeavel/portfolio/_posts/2026-02-06-ai-terraforming.md

 ---

-## 2) Organizations that resist outside-in thinking (and ignore the potential residing with frontline employees) will be bypassed by automation
+## 2) Organizations that resist outside-in thinking—and ignore the potential residing with frontline employees—will be bypassed by automation

 AI doesn’t optimize for org charts or legacy processes—it optimizes for outcomes.
 Systems that create friction, require excessive translation, or delay execution will increasingly be routed around rather than improved.